MarkovMedia/strapi-plugin-geometry-fields/README.md

 # Introduction

-Store and edit geospatial data with PostGIS in a Strapi custom field.
+**Store and edit geospatial data with PostGIS in a Strapi 4 custom field.**

-The plugin accepts WKT (Well-known text) from the API and stores it as binary (WKB) in the geometry field.
+The plugin accepts WKT (Well-known text) from the API and stores it as binary (WKB).
 It needs PostgreSQL as database and PostGIS installed.
 You can use multiple geometry fields in multiple content types